 Sarah became a Trustee of DLS in 2012, and was Chair between 2014 and 2017.

 Sarah joined DLS in order to make a contribution to the protection of the rights of disabled people, and has a particular interest in the rights of people with mental health problems.

 At the time of joining DLS, Sarah was Research and Evaluation lead for the mental health charity, Mind.
 Since then she has moved from the voluntary sector to the public sector, with roles at both the Cabinet Office and the Department of Health.
 Having returned to focus on mental health, Sarah currently works for NHS England where she leads a programme of work around improving the quality of community mental health services in England.
 Sarah works four days a week, with the fifth day reserved for looking after her young son.

 Vijay Samtani has been a trustee of Disability Law Service since April 2016.
 The majority of his professional life has been focused in IT and information security, working in a variety of large companies.

-Vijay is currently head of information security at Royal Mail Group, where he has responsibility for the company’s cyber security.
+Vijay is currently Chief Information Security Officer at Cambridge University.
 He is a highly experienced security and risk technologist, and has designed and managed cyber security programmes for large and high-profile organisations, including the London 2012 Olympics and Paralympics.